 Name Writing Step 3: Progress to the “kindergarten way”

-Once your child is able to write all of the letters of their first name in uppercase, it’s time to introduce mixed case (capital letter at the beginning with lowercase letters following).
+Once your child is able to write all of the letters of their first name in uppercase, it’s time to introduce title case (capital letter at the beginning with lowercase letters following).
 I like to call this the “kindergarten way”.
 This let’s your child know that they have accomplished something big and are now ready to get ready to be a kindergartener…It’s a big deal.

 If you want a done for you set of name writing printables that follow this process, I’ve created a set of seasonal worksheets that follow this exact method.
 They just spice up the process a little more by having your child write inside of shapes, like balloons, pumpkins, rocketships and more, instead of sticking to simple blocks.
 You can purchase the printable name writing system here.